w11k/Tydux/README.md

 **Your foreman library for writing Redux stores**

 Tydux is a TypeScript library to provide structure and type-safety when writing Redux stores (or other compatible frameworks).
-You can use Tydux as a complete wrapper around Redux or for only selected slices of your store along with your existing reducers and actions.
+You can use Tydux as a complete wrapper around Redux or along with your existing reducers and actions.

 # How does it work?